rcarrillocruz/puppet-bifrost/README.md

 # puppet-bifrost
-Puppet module to install bifrost
+Puppet module to install and configure Bifrost